-Defective or dangerous products are the cause of thousands of injuries every year in the U.S. "Product liability law," the legal rules concerning who is responsible for defective or dangerous products, is different from ordinary injury law, and this set of rules sometimes makes it easier for an injured person to recover damages.
+Defective or dangerous products are the cause of thousands of injuries every year in the U.S. "Product liability law" is the set of legal rules concerning who is responsible for defective or dangerous products but they are different from ordinary injury law.
+This set of rules sometimes makes it easier for an injured person to recover damages.

 For product liability to arise, at some point the product must have been sold in the marketplace.
 Historically, a contractual relationship, known as "privity of contract," had to exist between the person injured by a product and the supplier of the product in order for the injured person to recover.
 In most states today, however, that requirement no longer exists, and the injured person does not have to be the purchaser of the product in order to recover.
 Any person who foreseeably could have been injured by a defective product can recover for his or her injuries, as long as the product was sold to someone.

 Liability for a product defect could rest with any party in the product's chain of distribution, such as:

 - A party that assembles or installs the product;

 - The wholesaler; and

 - The retail store that sold the product to the consumer.